 Comparison of K99/R00 and K01 Programs

 K99/R00 K01

 Eligibility

 To qualify, you must have a clinical or research doctoral degree with no more than four years of postdoctoral research training at the time of application, and have plans to apply for an assistant professorship at an academic institution (or equivalent institution).
 You do not have to be a U.S. citizen or permanent resident.
 However, you should have a visa that allows you to remain in this country long enough to: 1) move to an independent research career after the K99 phase, and 2) be productive on the research project for the duration of the R00 phase.
-You must have a health professional or research doctoral degree.
-PAR-16-204: Junior investigators (i.e. early stage of faculty positions within 3 years of initial appointments at time of application submission or resubmission) and who have completed their research training.
+Funding Duration K99 phase: 1-2 years R00 phase: up to 3 years You must have a health professional or research doctoral degree.
+Junior investigators (i.e. early stage of faculty positions within 3 years of initial appointments at time of application submission or resubmission).
+Must have completed their research training.
 At the time of award, the institution must demonstrate that the applicant will have the academic title, space and other resources necessary to apply for research project grant (e.g., R01) level funding.
-Up to 3 years.
-RFA- ES-16-002: The award is intended for research-oriented investigators at any level of experience, from the postdoctorates to midcareer and senior level faculty, who have shown clear evidence of productivity and research excellence in the field of their training, and who would like to expand their research capability with a mentored career development experience, with the goal of making significant contributions to develop technology, tools and methods for research in Big Data Science.
-Up to 4 years.
 U.S. citizen or permanent resident.

-Funding Duration

-K99 phase: 1-2 years R00 phase: up to 3 years PAR-16-204: Up to 3 years RFA- ES-16-002: Up to 4 years
+What Do Career Development Awards Pay For?

+K99 Salary: Up to \$50,000/year plus fringe benefits Research Support: Up to \$20,000/year Indirect costs: 8% R00 Total cost: \$249,000/year.
+Includes salary, fringe benefits, research support and applicable indirect costs Indirect costs: institution's indirect cost rate What Minimum Effort Requirements Apply K01 Salary: Up to \$100,000/year plus fringe benefits Research Support: Up to \$50,000/year Indirect costs: 8%

+K99 9 person-months (75% Full-time professional effort) to career development and research experience.
+Remaining 3 person-months (25%) in teaching and/or clinical duties.
+K01 9 person-months (75% full-time professional effort) on the award.
+Remaining 3 person-months can be divided among other duties.